 - The Independent’s headline uses Lawson’s comment with journalistic licence:

 “You can imagine how angry I was.
 I rang him up, but there was just this sense of ‘Never mind, Dommers, I just did it for a laugh’“.

-None of us were party to the conversation, but valid justification of using an amusing anecdote already in the public domain to lighten the article could be simplistically sensed/interpreted by an angry (his words) Lawson as “done for a laugh”.
+None of us were party to the conversation, but a (valid) justification of using an amusing anecdote already in the public domain to lighten the article could be wilfully misinterpreted by an angry (his words) Lawson as “done for a laugh”.